 Notice first that a website operator could be a single individual running a website, or a company, for instance, Facebook.
 Both may use computers for algorithmic tracking.
-In the case of Facebook, different people may monitor website traffic, and, as a team, perform cognitive tasks such as supervising, designing, and using algorithms (Hao, 2021).
-Since it is then the relevant Facebook team as a whole (not any individual member of it) that produces the related cognitive outputs, the team can be viewed as a "distributed cognitive system" (Giere, 2007).
+In the case of Facebook, different people may monitor website traffic, and, as a team, perform cognitive tasks such as supervising, designing, and using algorithms (Hao 2021).
+Since it is then the relevant Facebook team as a whole (not any individual member of it) that produces the related cognitive outputs, the team can be viewed as a 'distributed cognitive system' (Giere 2007).
 This view is compatible with holding that the cognitive outputs of that system are only realized in some of the heads of individual members (i.e., the group itself may not cognize).
 The point here is just that independently of whether the website operator is an individual or a company, in algorithmic tracking, there is a cognitive system managing algorithms.

 In fact, if website operators (single individuals or groups) want to personalize their websites to users by tracking their browsing, clicks, 'likes', etc., they evidently can't do so without AI technology: The personal online data are either inaccessible, or too vast to keep track of for them.
 Website operators thus rely on analytics algorithms (e.g., Google Analytics) for monitoring website traffic.
-These algorithms often don't identify website users as particular persons but instead anonymize IP addresses.
-Other analytics tools are available, however, that enable operators to connect IP addresses to specific persons and track their behavior across visits, devices, and platforms, combining anonymous and identified user behavior even for >90 days apart (such tools include, e.g., Heap Analytics or Oribi).
+These algorithms often don't identify website users as particular persons but instead anonymize IP addresses.6 Other analytics tools are available, however, that enable operators to connect IP addresses to specific persons and track their behavior across visits, devices, and platforms, combining anonymous and identified user behavior even for >90 days apart (such tools include, e.g., Heap Analytics7 or Oribi8).

 Importantly, while they typically function automatically, the algorithms used for website traffic monitoring themselves aren't entirely independent.
 Website operators monitor these systems to check whether they correctly track what website users are interested in, want to buy or view (e.g., by measuring conversions, time spent on the website, or ratings).
-Given their financial interests, website operators will also often optimize the algorithms in light of their performance (Nathani et al., 2020; Cooper, 2021).
-This might include retraining these systems on new data (Zhang et al., 2020), rewriting them, introducing new cookies for more behavioral data, or combining different kinds of digital footprint data (Burke, 2007).
-Since website operators often don't just passively employ AI systems for algorithmic tracking but continuously "tinker" them
+Given their financial interests, website operators will also often optimize the algorithms in light of their performance (Nathani, Chwastek, and Sreenivas 2020; Cooper 2021).
+This might include retraining these systems on new data (Zhang et al. 2020), rewriting them, introducing new cookies9 for more behavioral data, or combining different kinds of digital footprint data (Burke 2007).
+Since website operators often don't just passively employ AI systems for algorithmic tracking but continuously 'tinker' them to increasingly better identify aspects of website users' psychology (interests, etc., Cooper, 2021), website operators can be viewed as part10 of the algorithmic tracking process.